 Perhaps the strangest sounding gift and yet totally awesome.
 I’d been banging on about needing bookends to organise my collection of books I like to keep beside the bed.
 The ornamental stones my partner brought me were perfect -I get to be tidy, pretty and unique all in one go.

-If your person is someone who wouldn’t normally treat themselves to a spa experience or floatation tank experience, but would absolutely love this, then isn’t that a thoughtful gift?
+If your lovely person is someone who wouldn’t normally treat themselves to a spa experience or floatation tank experience, but would absolutely love this, then isn’t that a thoughtful gift?
 On the other end of the scale, our Caroline was totally made up when her hubby brought her an unforgettable supercar experience for her birthday this year.
 Now, clearly not everyone will love the supercar experience; the same goes for a spa day so be mindful that just because you would love an experience yourself, doesn’t mean they will.

 Jewellery is such a popular gift; we can quickly end up with far too much.
-But no one thinks about cleaning up those old necklaces, bracelets and rings hidden at the back of the jewellery box.
+But no one thinks about cleaning up and repairing those old necklaces, bracelets and rings hidden at the back of the jewellery box.
 There might be something special there that they would love to wear again, and wouldn’t that be far nicer than picking something at random?